11 Predictive modelling and machine learning

 In this case, points to the left of the black line are classified as white, and points to the right of the line are classified as red.
 It is clear from the plot (both from the point clouds and from the decision boundaries) that the model won’t work very well, as many wines will be misclassified.

-9.2 Ethical issues in predictive modelling
+11.2 Ethical issues in predictive modelling

-Even when they are used for the best of intents, predictive models can inadvertently create injustice and bias, and lead to discrimination.
+Even when they are used for the best of intents, predictive models can inadvertently create injustice and bias and lead to discrimination.
 This is particularly so for models that, in one way or another, make predictions about people.
 Real-world examples include facial recognition systems that perform worse for people with darker skin (Buolamwini & Gebru, 2018) and recruitment models that are biased against women (Dastin, 2018).

 A common issue that can cause this type of problem is difficult-to-spot biases in the training data.
 If female applicants have been less likely to get a job at a company in the past, then a recruitment model built on data from that company will likely also become biased against women.
 It can be problematic to simply take data from the past and to consider it as the “ground-truth” when building models.

 Similarly, predictive models can create situations where people are prevented from improving their circumstances, and for instance are stopped from getting out of poverty because they are poor.
-As an example, if people from a certain (poor) zip code historically often have defaulted on their loans, then a predictive model determining who should be granted a student loan may reject an applicant from that area solely on those grounds, even though they otherwise might be an ideal candidate for a loan (which would have allowed them to get an education and a better-paid job).
+As an example, if people from a certain (poor) zip code historically often have defaulted on their loans, then a predictive model determining who should be granted a student loan may reject an applicant from that area solely on those grounds, even though they otherwise might be an ideal candidate for a loan (which would have allowed them to get an education and a better-paying job).
 Finally, in extreme cases, predictive models can be used by authoritarian governments to track and target dissidents in a bid to block democracy and human rights.

-When working on a predictive model, you should always keep these risks in mind, and ask yourself some questions.
+When working on a predictive model, you should always keep these risks in mind and ask yourself some questions.
 How will your model be used, and by whom?
 Are there hidden biases in the training data?
 Are the predictions good enough, and if they aren’t, what could be the consequences for people who get erroneous predictions?
 Are the predictions good enough for all groups of people, or does the model have worse performance for some groups?
 Will the predictions improve fairness or cement structural unfairness that was implicitly incorporated in the training data?

 \[\sim\]

-Exercise 9.6 Discuss the following.
+Exercise 11.6 Discuss the following.
 You are working for a company that tracks the behaviour of online users using cookies.
 The users have all agreed to be tracked by clicking on an “Accept all cookies” button, but most can be expected not to have read the terms and conditions involved.
 You analyse information from the cookies, consisting of data about more or less all parts of the users’ digital lives, to serve targeted ads to the users.
 Is this acceptable?
 Does the accuracy of your targeting models affect your answer?
-What if the ads are relevant to the user 99 % of the time?
-What if they only are relevant 1 % of the time?
+What if the ads are relevant to the user 99% of the time?
+What if they only are relevant 1% of the time?

-Exercise 9.7 Discuss the following.
+Exercise 11.7 Discuss the following.
 You work for a company that has developed a facial recognition system.
-In a final trial before releasing your product, you discover that your system performs poorly for people over the age of 70 (the accuracy is 99 % for people below 70 and 65 % for people above 70).
+In a final trial before releasing your product, you discover that your system performs poorly for people over the age of 70 (the accuracy is 99% for people below 70 and 65% for people above 70).
 Should you release your system without making any changes to it?
 Does your answer depend on how it will be used?
 What if it is used instead of keycards to access offices?
 What if it is used to unlock smartphones?
 What if it is used for ID controls at voting stations?
 What if it is used for payments?

-Exercise 9.8 Discuss the following.
+Exercise 11.8 Discuss the following.
 Imagine a model that predicts how likely it is that a suspect committed a crime that they are accused of, and that said model is used in courts of law.
 The model is described as being faster, fairer, and more impartial than human judges.
 It is a highly complex black-box machine learning model built on data from previous trials.
 It uses hundreds of variables, and so it isn’t possible to explain why it gives a particular prediction for a specific individual.
-The model makes correct predictions 99 % of the time.
+The model makes correct predictions 99% of the time.
 Is using such a model in the judicial system acceptable?
 What if an innocent person is predicted by the model to be guilty, without an explanation of why it found them to be guilty?
-What if the model makes correct predictions 90 % or 99.99 % of the time?
+What if the model makes correct predictions 90% or 99.99% of the time?
 Are there things that the model shouldn’t be allowed to take into account, such as skin colour or income?
 If so, how can you make sure that such variables aren’t implicitly incorporated into the training data?

-9.3 Challenges in predictive modelling
+11.3 Challenges in predictive modelling

 There are a number of challenges that often come up in predictive modelling projects.
 In this section we’ll briefly discuss some of them.

-9.3.1 Handling class imbalance
+11.3.1 Handling class imbalance

 Imbalanced data, where the proportions of different classes differ a lot, are common in practice.
 In some areas, such as the study of rare diseases, such datasets are inherent to the field.
 Class imbalance can cause problems for many classifiers, as they tend to become prone to classify too many observations as belonging to the more common class.

 One way to mitigate this problem is to use down-sampling and up-sampling when fitting the model.
 In down-sampling, only a (random) subset of the observations from the larger class are used for fitting the model, so that the number of cases from each class becomes balanced.
-In up-sampling the number of observations in the smaller class are artificially increased by resampling, also to achieve balance.
+In up-sampling, the number of observations in the smaller class are artificially increased by resampling, also to achieve balance.
 These methods are only used when fitting the model, to avoid problems with the model overfitting to the class imbalance.

 To illustrate the need and use for these methods, let’s create a more imbalanced version of the wine data: